 What was once a phosphate mine known as Fort Lonesome is now one of Florida's most sought after state parks.
-Alafia River State Park beckons visitors with 40 miles of trails for horseback riding, hiking, and mountain biking.
-Open all year long, this park provides a base for explorers to camp and be ready for more fun the next day!
-The Alafia River adds another level of fun to this state park for those who wish to kayak, canoe, paddleboard, or fish.
+Alafia River State Park beckons visitors with 40 miles of scenic trails for horseback riding, hiking, and mountain biking.
+Open all year long, this park provides a base for explorers to camp and prepare for more fun the next day.
+The Alafia River adds another level of entertainment to this state park for those who wish to kayak, canoe, paddleboard, or fish.

-With 6,312 acres of land, Alafia makes for a gorgeous outdoor playground for nature lovers of all styles!
+With 7,730 acres of land, Alafia makes for a gorgeous outdoor playground for nature lovers of all styles.
 The land’s natural ability to regenerate life shines throughout this park and its rich history.
-The reclaimed phosphate mine areas have begun to produce new land formations, offering mountain bikers and hikers some of Florida’s most challenging trailways.
+The reclaimed phosphate mine areas have begun to produce new land formations, offering mountain bikers and hikers some of the state's most challenging trails.

 Bring your curious side and learn about Fort Lonesome.
 The U.S. Army utilized the area in the 1850s during the Third Seminole War.
 Tree lovers will enjoy seeing water hickories, red maple, and swamp tupelo along the water’s edge and throughout the park.
 The Alafia River and its surroundings provide visitors with plenty of space to relax, explore, and enjoy some dirt and sunshine!

 Alafia River State Park is about a 45 drive southeast of the Tampa area and can be easily accessed via County Road 39 in Hillsborough County, Florida.
 The small community of Lithia sits about three miles north of Alafia on CR 39.
 Central Florida is about as flat as a pancake, for the most part, so even those driving large rigs should have no trouble making their way to the park.

-Equestrian-friendly campsites allow horse owners to enjoy a camping adventure with ponies in tow!
-Be sure to follow current regulations regarding animals in your campsite.
+Equestrian-friendly campsites allow horse owners to enjoy a camping adventure with ponies in tow.
+Be sure to follow current regulations regarding animals at your campsite.
 Consider booking in advance to ensure that you are able to acquire a site that permits horses.
 A negative Coggins test for each horse is required.
 Hitching equipment is available.

 Land and water move around one another in intricate fashion throughout the paths of the Alafia River, providing visitors with more options than can be explored in a short time.
-Canoeing, kayaking, and paddleboarding can all be enjoyed on the South Prong of the Alafia River and elsewhere.
+Canoeing, kayaking, and paddle boarding can all be enjoyed on the South Prong of the Alafia River and elsewhere.
 Water lovers who are up for a challenge can even choose to travel upstream to Lake Hurrah.
-The landscape of Alafia River State Park has changed over the course of time leaving visitors with an ever-changing water wonderland!
+The landscape of Alafia River State Park has changed over the course of time, leaving visitors with an ever-changing water wonderland.

-Looking for a great place to explore with your favorite horse friends?
+Looking for a great place to explore with your favorite horse?
 Alafia offers a wonderful trail system for horseback riding.
 Horse trails bring riders through moderate terrain with plenty of visual interest and just enough ups and downs to keep your animal in shape.
-Equestrian riders will need to be mindful of other visitors as several trail options intersect or are shared.
-Many of the trails in Alafia are open year-round, making this a great place for a winter getaway!
+Equestrian riders will need to be mindful of other visitors, as several trail options intersect or are shared.
+Many of the trails in Alafia are open year-round, making this a great place for a winter getaway.